btn-group/az_trading_competition/README.md

 - In case there's a problem with the oracle, will need a manual option that can be set after a certain amount of time.
 - Will need to have a think about the price of the token in terms of charting and front end.

-### Note about minting an NFT on registration
+### Note about providing NFTs

+The NFT is a bonus and separate to this contract.

 Was thinking the easiest way to go about it would be to:
-1. create a collection on artzero
+1. create a collection on artzero.
-2. Whitelist the trading competition smart contract
+2. Whitelist the competitors.
-3. Have the whitelist phase up until registration for trading competition ends
-4. Setup the trading competition smart contract to mint a nft everytime someone registers and then send it to the user.
-5. Rest of the collection will be made public after that.
+3. Allow free mint for competitors after competition starts.
+4. Depending on the number of competitors and NFTs, do a public sale for the rest.

 During whitelist phase, the price would be 0, then public whatever you reckon.